Get to know your obligations as a business owner, for the data you collect and store for your customers, contacts and

 So boring this article needs a disclaimer!

-But there are very good reasons to stay on the right side of the law (or at least within its spirit) – including some you might not expect!
+But there are very good reasons to stay on the right side of the law – including some you might not expect!

 No surprises here, but this article gets a big ol’ disclaimer!